 We think it’s a good idea to complete the test when you first join Club Soda, and then once every three months or so.
 Doing it more often may not tell you very much, but after three months you may well see your results change for the better.
-You can complete the test on your profile page (once you’ve signed up and logged in!).

 The test has 10 questions, both about how much and how often you drink, and about the consequences of your drinking, both physical and psychological.
 At the end of the survey, you will get a score between 0 and 40.
 There are different ways of interpreting the results, but a WHO document for healthcare professionals suggests that scores above 8 or 10 indicate at least some hazardous or harmful alcohol use.
 And for people over the age of 65 a lower score of 7 is recommended.